10 Features of Flat Design You Shouldn’t Forget About

 The biggest problem with flat designs is that they are too easy to condense.
-A flat design will look more condensed than regular websites, and so you need to create extra space to compensate for the crowded visual effect.
+Flat design will look more condensed than regular websites, and so you need to create extra space to compensate for the crowded visual effect.
 Plus, the flat designs with more space are often the ones that look the best anyway.

 9 – The flat design should only leave an impression

 This is a very important factor, as many designers think that their designs are so cutting edge that people are going to come back to see it.
 But, this is not the case, as people are going to come back for the content (or not).
-This means you should make an impression with your design, and one that helps to grow the website brand, but remember that the design is there for the content and not as the main traffic draw.
+This means you should make an impression with your design, and one that helps to grow the website brand but remember that the design is there for the content and not as the main traffic draw.

 10 – Navigation is still key

 A well designed flat design is easy to navigate.
 Luckily, most flat designs lend themselves very well to great navigation.
 You just have to make sure that your artistic urges do not get in the way.
-This means that you should still make your links and buttons easy to see, even if they throw your designs a little off centre.
+This means that you should still make your links and buttons easy to see, even if they throw your designs a little off-center.

 The guest post is written by Sonia Jackson from http://www.cool-essays.com.
 She writes essays on different topics and can give you useful advice.